Argentina – Tennis, Tango, Malbec and much more

 Since its first foundation (1536), this port city has been receiving immigrants from Spain, Italy, and the Middle East, Russia, Poland, Germany, and Latin American countries.
 This immigration has helped create an energetic, rich and elaborated cultural identity.

+Buenos Aires is not just buildings, skyscrapers, and Victorian houses; it is filled with leafy nooks, verdant squares, and even lakes just waiting to be explored.
 Explore the city’s fascinating architecture, and learn about the contrast between the ‘Southern’ and ‘Belle Époque’ districts.

 Buenos Aires “Belle Époque”